 Here’s what you need to do to set all your power buttons to hibernate:

-- Go to Search, type power options, and open Power Options
+- Go to Search, type power options, and open Power & sleep settings.

-- Go to the Choose what the power buttons do option from the left pane
+- Go to the Choose what the power buttons does option from the left pane.

 - Click on Save changes.